 Child is making a grunting noise with breathing.

-Wheezing with breathing or coughing.
+Wheezes with breathing or coughing.

-Looking very tired.
+Look very tired.